MasonBardley/final-mason-bradley/content/about/index.md

 I'm pursuing an English degree with a minor in Computer Sciences.
 I'm a member of and the Vice President of the President's House Association where I've found a sense of comradery in brotherhood and gained a lot of experience in a leadership position as well as other positions I held in the house.
 This includes graphics chair, membership chair, community relations chair, and t-shirt chair.

 ## Passions
 I am passionate about the craft of writing, and I would like to be able to pursue it as a career one day.
 I also like to run long distance, although I hurt my leg very recently and have been able to do any running.
 Naturally, I also have a deep respect for art, primarily in film and television as I would like to pursue a career involved in entertainment.
-If you are curious about some of my favorites, check out my Lists page!

 <style>